Halstonberg

 For technology workers in Hawaii, the ban is a complete protection.
 A technology business cannot enforce a non-compete or a non-solicitation clause against its employees, regardless of the employee's role, seniority, or access to confidential information.
 The employee remains free to work for a competitor and to solicit the employer's customers and employees after departure.

-What the technology-worker ban covers
+What does Hawaii's technology-worker ban cover?

 The ban applies to employees of technology businesses, as defined by the statute.
-The key question is whether the employer qualifies as a technology business — one that derives a majority of its gross sales from software development or information technology development.
+The key question is whether the employer qualifies as a technology business, one that derives a majority of its gross sales from software development or information technology development.

 This means the ban is defined by the nature of the employer's business, not by the individual employee's role.
-An employee of a qualifying technology business is protected regardless of whether they personally do technical work — a salesperson, marketer, or administrator at a technology business is covered by the ban, just as a software engineer is.
+An employee of a qualifying technology business is protected regardless of whether they personally do technical work.
+A salesperson, marketer, or administrator at a technology business is covered by the ban, just as a software engineer is.
 Conversely, a software engineer at a company that doesn't qualify as a technology business (because it doesn't derive a majority of its sales from software or IT development) is not covered by the technology-worker ban and is subject to the common-law framework.

 The ban's extension to non-solicitation clauses is significant.
 In most states that protect technology or other workers, the protection reaches non-competes but not non-solicitation agreements, which employers can use as a narrower alternative.
-Hawaii's ban closes that alternative for technology businesses — both the non-compete and the non-solicitation clause are prohibited, leaving technology employers to rely on trade-secret law and confidentiality agreements for post-employment protection.
+Hawaii's ban closes that alternative for technology businesses: both the non-compete and the non-solicitation clause are prohibited, leaving technology employers to rely on trade-secret law and confidentiality agreements for post-employment protection.

 For workers outside the technology sector, Hawaii enforces non-competes under a common-law reasonableness framework.
 A non-compete is enforceable if it protects a legitimate business interest, is reasonable in time and geographic scope, and does not impose undue hardship on the employee or harm the public interest.